 SPD – Signs and symptoms of Sensory Processing Disorder

-Sensory Issues Symptoms of Sensory Modulation Challenges
+Symptoms and Signs of Sensory Issues – Sensory Modulation Challenges

-Sensory Issues Symptoms of Sensory Motor Challenges
+Signs of Sensory Issues – Motor Challenges

 If you haven’t read our ‘What is Sensory Processing Disorder?’ page we recommend that you do before continuing.
 This page gives background to sensory issues.
 It also describes the three areas of sensory processing.

 Being sensitive to sensory information (over-responding)